jundalisay/superb/content/en/research/mohammad/quran/sura-004f.md

 {{< s v="139" >}} Those who ally themselves with the disbelievers instead of the believers.
 Do they seek glory in them?

-140. When you hear Allah’s revelations being rejected, or ridiculed, do not sit with them until they engage in some other subject.
+{{< s v="140" >}} When you hear Allah’s revelations being rejected, or ridiculed, do not sit with them until they engage in some other subject.
 - Otherwise, you would be like them. <!-- Allah will gather the hypocrites and the disbelievers, into Hell, altogether. -->

 141. Those who lie in wait for you: if you attain victory from Allah, they say, “Were we not with you?”
 But if the disbelievers get a turn,